The HCRA team brings together an experienced group of research professionals with a diverse range of skills to support our mission.

 Dr Merran Holmes

-Clinical Research Fellow, Department of Surgery, John Hunter Hospital
+Clinical Research Scholar, Department of Surgery, John Hunter Hospital

 Dr Merran Holmes graduated from the University of Newcastle in 2012 with a Bachelor of Medicine.
 She completed an internship and residency with HNE Health and continued as an SRMO/unaccredited registrar in General Surgery.
 She has completed a Masters of Science (Surgical Science) through the University of Edinburgh, graduating last year.
 She is currently working as a Clinical Research Fellow through the Department of Surgery, John Hunter Hospital.